-Health and Energy C-14 concentrations in water samples are in fair agreement.
-Figure 3.2.2 shows the C-14 split data, in which all of Energy's reported concentrations are within 25% of the concentrations reported by Health.
-Historically, the results have been in poor agreement.
+Health and Energy C-14 concentrations in water samples are in poor agreement.
+Of the six split results, two agree, while four results have a significant discrepancy, with Energy reporting higher concentrations than Health.
+Figure 3.2.2 shows all the C-14 split data.
+Because the large range of concentrations in Figure 3.2.2 obscures the results at lower concentrations, the lower concentration data are shown in Figure 3.2.3.
+Historically, C-14 results for water samples have been in poor agreement.

-Health's laboratory did not provide two of the scheduled C-14 results.
-In one case, a chemistry error prevented the C-14 analysis.
-In the other case, the C-14 analysis is still underway due to difficulties with interference from low energy beta particles emitted by uranium daughter products in the sample, and the result will not be available in time for this report.
+Health's laboratory did not provide one of the scheduled C-14 results.
+In this case, the C-14 analysis is still underway due to difficulties with interference from low energy beta particles emitted by other radionuclides, and the result will not be available in time for this report.

+Health and Energy Co-60 concentrations in water samples are in good agreement, and most data are below detection limits.
 Cobalt-60 is not typically detected in water samples.
 However, since 2013, both Health and Energy have detected Co-60 at groundwater well 299-E28-24 within Hanford's 200 Area.
-Health and Energy have split a sample at this well since 2011 (see Figure 3.2.3), and in the first two years, Co-60 was not detected.
+Health and Energy have split a sample at this well since 2011 (historical results shown in Figure 3.2.4), and in the first two years, Co-60 was not detected.
 A Co-60 plume may be moving through the groundwater table near this well.